francescobarbarulo/kubernetes-starter-pack/guides/lab0.md

   ```sh
   lxc file pull <env>/<path> <student host path>
   ```
+  > It acts as `scp`

 ## Notes

 * During the lab, be careful to execute the commands provided in the guides in the right environment.
+When you find a monitor emoji (🖥️) you are required to switch environment.

-* When you find a string between angle brackets, you need to replace it with the right value, usually self-explanatory.
+* When you find a string between angle brackets, you need to replace it with the right value, hopefully self-explanatory.

 ## Next